derhass/HelloCube/README.md

 * Intel HD Graphics 2000 (introduced with Sandy Bride in 2011) or better,
 * NVidia Geforce 8 (introduced 2006) or better, or
 * AMD/ATI Radeon HD 2000 (introduced 2006) or better.

 Make sure your GPU drivers are up to date.

+### Shaders

+A couple of demo shaders is provided in the `shaders` subdirectory.
+They can be switched at runtime using the number keys 0 to 9.
+Note that the shaders are reloaded, recompiled and relinked at the key press, so you can edit the shaders while the main programm is running.

+Have fun!